 - Device type (laptop vs. mobile, or iPhone vs. Android)

 - Proximity to brick and mortar store, or to competitors store

 - Referral source

-Start looking at and planning for your holiday testing now, so by the time the holidays come you will be prepared and ready to execute a testing plan that delivers on business results.
+Start looking at and planning for your holiday A/B testing now, so by the time the holidays come you will be prepared and ready to execute an A/B testing plan that delivers on business results.

 To learn more about SiteSpect, visit our website.